 Some skeptics will tell you that the relapse rate is too high.
 Yet there is ample evidence that ECT has a high rate of success.
 Clinical evidence shows that for “uncomplicated” cases of severe depression, ECT results in “substantial improvement” in at least 80 percent of patients.
 Some do relapse.
 Others go back for “maintenance” ECT treatments.
 The gentleman who ran the ECT clinic where my treatments were done told me that 50 percent of the patients they see never need another treatment.

 Could I relapse?
 Sure.
 Was it worth it even if I do?
 Absolutely.
 For me, at least, ECT was effective and provided almost immediate relief from severe symptoms of major depression.

-Would I recommend it for others who struggle from major depression that has not responded to other treatment?
+Would I recommend it for others who struggle with major depression that has not responded to other treatment?
 It depends.
-In my view it’s a very personal decision.
+In my view, it’s a very personal decision.
 I would at least suggest that you consider it as an option.
 It might change your life.